lagbolt/library/TechServices.md

 The problem is that this sign, like all the others, has been placed on the end of the shelf.
 There's *almost* nowhere along the central aisle where this sign is readable.

-What's missing is a sign at what Polger calls a "bump point".
-A place where the patron has to be bumped in the right direction.
+What's missing is a sign at what Polger calls a "bump point",  a place where the patron has to be "bumped" in the right direction.

+Signage needs maintenance, something that Polger mentions but I don't think stresses enough.
+You can assign signage maintenance to someone, but more important is *noticing problems* — or bug reporting, if you like — something that all staff should be involved in.

 ## The Catalog